shdwmtr/resident/README.md

 ```

-`resident` is fully native, dependencyless, self-contained, portable, does not require CEF remote debugging, and has virtually no memory footprint.
+`resident` is fully native, dependencyless, self-contained, portable, does not require CEF remote debugging, has virtually no memory footprint, and does NOT write to disk.
 It entirely self-bootstraps itself, requiring **absolutely zero** user intervention.

 This tool is entirely plugin loader agnostic, and supports both the Steam deck and client.